yegor256/blog/static/code-ahead.md

 {: .book-badge}
 {% badge /images/books/code-ahead/cover.png 160 %}

-"Code Ahead" will be my <del>second</del> fourth book.
+"Code Ahead" will be my ~~second~~ fourth book.
 It will be about software engineering.
 It will contain a number of best practices, which help software live longer.
 All of that principles I've learned from my practical experience.